scil_tractogram_register.py

 moving_tractogram static_tractogram

-For more informations on how to use the various registration scripts
+For more information on how to use the various registration scripts, see the

 Formerly: scil_register_tractogram.py